Russia's Yandex targets Google with expansion abroad

 "We'll be growing 30 percent or something next year, but it's not doubling every year as we used to have four or five years ago.
 We need to find some new markets, new opportunities ... it could improve our revenues dramatically," Volozh said.

-Yandex posted revenues of 20 billion roubleslast year and has a market capitalisation of $7.2 billion.
+Yandex posted revenues of 20 billion roubles ($648 million)last year and has a market capitalization of $7.2 billion.

 Google is also under pressure from slowing revenue, shocking analysts on Thursday by reporting quarterly revenue growth of 17 percent year-over-year, the first time its growth has fallen below 20 percent since 2009.

-Note: (This story is corrected in eleventh paragraph to clarify that Yandex developed its own browser)